 - an intended stay in the territory of the Schengen Area of a duration of no more than 90 days in any 180 days period (“short-stay visa”)

 - transit through the international transit areas of airports of the Schengen States (“airport transit visa”)

 - transit through the territory of all Schengen states

 Schengen Visa Types

-How to find a Schengen Visa Travel Insurance
+How to find an accepted Schengen Visa Travel Insurance

 Schengen Visa FAQ´s